Whisky

 Visitor centres (free entry, no tour)

-- The Glenlivet (Ballindalloch) — Visitor centre and shop free; tour £25+.
+- The Glenlivet (Ballindalloch) — Visitor centre and shop free; tour from £28.
 Free coffee in the visitor café.

-- Aberlour (Aberlour) — Shop is open; tour £35.
+- Aberlour (Aberlour) — Shop is open; tour from £25.
 Free sample at the till sometimes.

 - Cardhu (Knockando) — Shop open year-round, free entry.

-- Edradour (Pitlochry) — Free to wander the courtyard; tour £15.
+- Edradour (Pitlochry) — Free to wander the courtyard, but the distillery is currently CLOSED to visitors and runs no tours.

 Honest take: "free visitor centre" generally means "free shop you'll be tempted to buy from".
 They're worth visiting only if you're already in the area for a paid tour elsewhere.